 Everyone loves a ‘free’ cocktail or two on a night out so if your hens are up for a kitty, be sure to factor this into their final payments.
 It’s definitely worth ensuring your pre-booked activities and transportation are paid for before departure to prevent any awkward conversations in destination.
 If anything needs to be paid when you’re there, make this clear on the itinerary so everyone can budget accordingly.

-Booking with My Swft also has its advantages here.
+Booking with packed also has its advantages here.
 We’ll manage individual payments to incorporate the bride’s cost and can organise a kitty for you.
 We can add a little extra to everyone’s total cost then send it to you before you leave.
 Sorted.

 Step 6: Sort the logistics